Electropolishing of bronze

 Charles Faust (I think) wrote those articles and I believe he wrote a book (do not know the name).

-MCP is an advertiser at this site and can help you out, for a fee, as they teach a couple day school on the subject.
+Metal Coating Process Corp. can help you out, for a fee, as they teach a couple day school on the subject.

 ASM sells a book that has a chapter on it =>